-13.8 Undergraduate Independent Study Modules (ISM)
+13.8 Undergraduate Independent Study Modules (ISMs)

-- 1. Undergraduate programmes may also have validated Independent Study Modules (ISMs).
+- Undergraduate programmes may also have validated Independent Study Modules (ISMs).
 An ISM is a single module (20 credits) at Level 5 or 6 that enables students to negotiate a topic for independent study under the supervision of a tutor.
-An ISM is distinct from and cannot form part of the dissertation/honours project. - 2.
-Details of what the module involves can be found in the relevant Programme and/or Module information.
-The content of ISMs must be drawn from the areas of study within, or related to, the student's programme of study. - 3.
-The Programme Leader must approve registration for an ISM and the topic; submission dates for ISMs, where applicable, are notified in the relevant Programme and/or Module information. - 4.
-An Independent Study Module (ISM) should not exceed 5,000 words or the equivalent student effort (where graphical, video, audio or other non-written material is involved).
-ISMs must be in addition to the minimum number of taught modules in any one year.

-- 5. In order to ensure that students are equipped to meet the demands of independent study, they will not be permitted to undertake an ISM before the second semester at Diploma Level (Level 5).
+An ISM is distinct from, and cannot form part of, the dissertation/honours project. - Details of what the module involves can be found in the relevant Programme and/or Module information.
+The content of ISMs must be drawn from the areas of study within, or related to, the student's programme of study. - The Programme Leader, in liaison with the Head of Quality and Standards, must approve registration for an ISM and the topic.
+Submission dates for ISMs, will be agreed with the student. - 4.
+An Independent Study Module (ISM) should not exceed 5,000 words or the equivalent student effort (where graphical, video, audio or other non-written material is involved). - 5.
+In order to ensure that students are equipped to meet the demands of independent study, they will not be permitted to undertake an ISM before the second semester at Diploma Level (Level 5).
 Students can only take one ISM across their entire programme of study. - 6.
 Please also refer to Section 4 of this Framework with regard to Extenuating Circumstances.